 Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

-Every guidebook tells you to visit Lamu from January to March or July to October — the dry seasons.
+Every guidebook points you toward Lamu from January to March or July to October — the dry seasons.
 And the January-March window is genuinely excellent: calm seas, hot weather, reliable sunshine.
-But here's what nobody mentions: July through October, which technically falls in a drier period after the long rains, offers something the peak months don't.
+But here's what those guidebooks skip past: July through October, which technically falls in a drier period after the long rains, offers something the peak months can't.
 Atmosphere.

-I visited Lamu twice — once in February (peak season) and once in late September (the tail end of the Kusi monsoon).
-The September trip was better.
-Not because of the weather — which was admittedly more unpredictable — but because of everything else.
+Visit Lamu in February at the height of peak season and it delivers exactly what's promised.
+Visit in late September, at the tail end of the Kusi monsoon, and something shifts.
+Not the weather — which is admittedly more unpredictable — but everything else.

 The Weather Reality

-The rain, when it comes, is typically a short afternoon burst — 30 minutes of dramatic downpour, then sunshine.
-I got caught in two during a week.
-Both times, I ducked into a cafe, drank spiced tea, watched the rain hammer the coral-stone alleys, and emerged 40 minutes later to fresh, cool air and puddles reflecting the sky.
+The rain, when it arrives, is typically a short afternoon burst — 30 minutes of dramatic downpour, then sunshine.
+Duck into a cafe, order a cup of spiced tea, and watch the rain hammer the coral-stone alleys.
+Forty minutes later you step back out into fresh, cool air and puddles mirroring the sky.

 The mornings are reliably clear.
 The sunsets — amplified by monsoon clouds — are spectacular.
 The kind of sky that photographers call "dramatic" and weather apps call "partly cloudy."